-Evaluates your social support, and other parameters to understand how well you have dealt with the loss of your limb, and the status of your overall well-being.
+We assess your social support and other parameters to understand how well you have dealt with the loss of your limb and the status of your overall well-being.

 MRI and X-ray bone scans are performed to evaluate your residual limb.